 Principal, University of Chicago Charter School - Woodlawn Ca

-Sonia Wang graduated from the University of Chicago's Urban Teacher Education Program with endorsements in middle school social sciences, language arts, and math after receiving her bachelors in comparative human development.
-As a middle school teacher at Clara Barton, Sonia crafted and taught an integrated Social Justice and Writing curriculum before moving onto an 8th grade English position at UChicago Charter - Woodlawn.
-After five years in the classroom, with training and expertise in Balanced Literacy and experience as a Clinical Instructor, Sonia served as Woodlawn's Instructional Coach.
+Ms. Wang graduated from the University of Chicago's Urban Teacher Education Program with endorsements in middle school social sciences, language arts, and math after receiving her degree in comparative human development.
+As a middle school teacher at Clara Barton, she crafted and taught an integrated Social Justice and Writing curriculum before moving onto an 8th grade English position at UChicago Charter - Woodlawn.
+After five years in the classroom, with training and expertise in Balanced Literacy and experience as a Clinical Instructor, she served as Woodlawn's Instructional Coach.
 She continues to implement her passion for teacher development and holistic student growth as the Director at Woodlawn.
-In every role she takes on, Sonia brings her steadfast commitment to helping others find their voice.
+In every role she takes on, Ms. Wang brings her steadfast commitment to helping others find their voice.
 She believes our voice is the strongest mechanism by which we can advocate for ourselves and others, and create a footprint in the history of change.